 - In single-mother households, 50% involve just one child.
 30% of single-mother households have two children.
 (U.S. Census Bureau)

 - 27% of single mothers were jobless for the entire year while taking care of their children.
 Only 22% of those who were out of work were receiving unemployment benefits at the time.
 (U.S. Census Bureau)

 - The median income for a household with a single mother is $35,440.
 The median income for a home with a married couple raising their children is $85,300 in the United States) Two-thirds of low-income working families with children are in the African American community.
 (U.S.Census Bureau)

-- In the United States, Mississippi has the highest number of fatherless homes, with 36% of households falling in to the category.
-Louisiana come in second at 34% while Alabama is third at 31%.
+- In the United States, Mississippi has the highest number of fatherless homes, with 36% of households falling into the category.
+Louisiana comes in second at 34% while Alabama is third at 31%.
 (U.S. Census Bureau)